blaggacao/frappix/README.md

 It is intended for developers and operator alike in their respective role in customer-facing or educational projects.

-It can be used in simple scenarios to prototype apps that could later be run on Frappe Cloud but also for very complex production deployments which required esxtensive customization and fork-like patching of the upstream framework.
+It can be used in simple scenarios to prototype apps that could later be run on Frappe Cloud but also for very complex production deployments which required extensive customization and fork-like patching of the upstream framework.

 ### Motivation